DanielAndres1116/Houses_Price_Prediction/README.md

 Separating the data between testing data and training data, I got a R-squared equal to 0.70

+All this results are in the notebook well explained.

 All this mean that it's possible get a good approximation of the House's price due its characteristics.